kennkitchen/KennKitchen/README.md

 When one says LAMP (Linux, Apache, MySQL/MariaDB, PHP) or LEMP (Linux, Nginx, MySQL/MariaDB, PHP) the fact that we're talking server-side/backend should be pretty obvious, but yeah, I'm about that part of it.
 But I don't just think that there are parts of it to love and parts just to make do with, I think all the parts are fun.

 Lest ye think that I'm some kind of old-school-only nerd, all of those ReactJS/VueJS/Angular front-ends need to call APIs and I love microservices.
-(Even in NodeJS if push comes to shove! 😁) And I'm really into automating things (i.e. Ansible, BASH) so that backend things just work without a lot of extra hands-on.
+(Even in NodeJS if push comes to shove! 😁) Also, MongoDB starts with an "M" and I'm really into automating things (i.e. Ansible, BASH) so that backend things just work without a lot of extra hands-on.

 - 🔭 I'm currently working on ~~a secret plan to take over the universe and install Linux on it~~ fleshing out the service we offer at [webinology.io](https://webinology.io) (where, if you're a web developer, we can be the "ops" to your "dev");
 - 🌱 I'm currently learning more about Ansible (I can never get enough) and CI/CD across different platforms;